eh111eh/LungLink-Hub/README.md

 Collaborators: Hwayeon Kang, Minha Kim

 ## Abstract / Summary
 This study explores the correlation between lung cancer survival rates and societal factors on a global scale.
 While existing research has linked lung cancer to environmental pollutants and resource accessiblity in the U.S., little is known about how broader societal influences contribute to varied health outcomes worldwide.
 Through a comprehensive analysis of diverse variables, including healthcare accessibility, socio-economic conditions, and cultural factors, this research aims to uncover patterns and relationships that can deepen our understanding of lung cancer survival dynamics.
+Our machine learning approach empowers users to predict lung cancer mortality in various hypothetical scenarios, utilizing seven socio-economic factors.

 By investigating the interplay between lung cancer outcomes and societal factors, this research seeks to inform public health policies and resource allocation strategies.
 The study's findings may offer valuable insights into addressing the complexities of lung cancer on a global level, ultimately contributing to more effective interventions and equitable health outcomes.